unswcpmsoc/main-website/content/constitution.md

 - 3.7.2 Cease to be a member of the club;

-- 3.7.3 Cease to be a UNSW student;
+- 3.7.3 Cease to be a UNSW student; or

 - 3.7.4 Have their position declared vacant at an Extraordinary General Meeting.